bayan-97/myapp/README.md

-Accept user input for a URL and store it in state Allow the user to choose a method and store it in state This can be done with radio buttons or clickable elements pass the value to app.js .
+Accept user input for a URL and store it in state Allow the user to choose a method and store it in state This can be done with radio buttons or clickable elements pass the value to app.js .and create locale storge and push the method and url and the data

 ### results.js and  header.js
 Use it’s own .scss file for styling and add some of text git all the data from app and render them
+## history.js
+get the data from the local storge and render it and get the data
 ## Running the app

 `npm start`